ROCm/rocMLIR/mlir/docs/MIOpen/tensor_layout.md

 #### you split on dim of c or k , and tf.concat outputs
 <br/>
 ##### axis=3 split on c dim ,input layout become [N H W G C]
-input_groups = tf.split(axis=3, num_or_size_splits=groups, value=x)
+tf.split api , ,x is the tensor ,axis is which dim you want to split ,split to num_or_size_splits parts input_groups = tf.split(axis=3, num_or_size_splits=groups, value=x)
 this function will split [N, H, W, C] tensor x along the 3rd dimension, result in groups number of tensors with [N, H, W, C/groups] each ,so it's equivalent to [N H W G C]